samarabdelhameed/aa-server-base-v2/README.md

-# 🌟 AA Server Base - Astro + Bun Project Starter
+# 🌐 AA Server Base — Astro + Bun Starter Template

-This project is based on Astro Starter Kit using Bun as the JavaScript runtime.
+A minimal and blazing-fast starter template built with **Astro** and powered by **Bun** runtime.
-It includes a basic structure for building fast and modern websites.
+Designed for developers who want to quickly scaffold secure, scalable, and stylish web applications with modern tooling.

 ---

-## 🚀 How to Start
+## 🚀 Getting Started

-Use this command to create your project using Astro + Bun with the minimal template:
+Use the following command to initialize your project with Astro + Bun using the minimal template:

 ```bash
 bun create astro@latest -- --template minimal